icosalogic/inverter_design_manual/README.md

 values for L<sub>1</sub> and C.

 The selection of L<sub>1</sub> has major impact on the size of the inverter.
-We use a toroid-shaped inductor core as the basis for L<sub>1</sub>, an example of which is shown in the image below.
+We use a toroid-shaped inductor core as the basis for L<sub>1</sub>, an example of which is shown in the image below[2].

 ![Inductor Core](media/L_core.png)